okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-sms-messaging/main/index.md

 4. Click **Save**.

-* If you don't support any other languages in your org, you're done.
+* If you don't support any other languages in your org, you're finished.
 * If you support other languages in your org, you need to create a translation for each language to match your new custom SMS message.
 You also need to provide the translated text for each message.
 Go to step 3 in [Add a translation](#add-a-translation).

 ## Add a translation